jfcherng-sublime/ST-AceJump/README.md

 - Some refactoring.
 - Support jumping to a Chinese char via the first char of its pinyin.
+- Show faked carets when the user is inputting in the input panel.
-- New hinting mode: via inline phantom
+- New hinting mode: inline phantom

 ## Install